gardensgreen/instaclone/README.md

 ## Application Architecture

 Instaclone's backend was built using Flask for Python.
 The server has a RESTful API layer for all CRUD actions.
 It is connected to a PostgreSQL database which leverages the SQLAlchemy ORM for information retrieval and data manipulation.
-The frontend was built using React and Hooks, and uses built-in context/prop=threading for client storage and global state management.
+The frontend was built using React and Hooks, and uses built-in context and prop-threading for client storage and global state management.
 All ougoing client requests are proxied to Flask server.

 ## Features